carly-tran/hw-2-aniketkamat/README.md

 _This repository is public so that Binder can find it.
 All code and data is based on the original [LIGO Center for Open Science Tutorial Repository](https://github.com/losc-tutorial/LOSC_Event_tutorial).
 This repository is a class exercise that restructures the original LIGO code for improved reproducibility, as a homework assignment for the [Fall 2025 installment of UC Berkeley's Stat 159/259 course, _Reproducible and Collaborative Data Science](https://ucb-stat-159-f25.github.io/site/).
 Authorship of the original analysis code rests with the LIGO collaboration._

+Description: This project worked on improving the reproducibility of a LIGO notebook by setting up a usable Binder link, allowing others to easily run the code with the proper dependencies.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://hub.gesis.mybinder.org/user/ucb-stat-159-f2-w-2-aniketkamat-4c7euzyr/lab/tree/LOSC_Event_tutorial.ipynb)